What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Vietnam.
 They wrote...

 "Expats in Vietnam find the language barrier to be one of the most challenging aspects of navigating the local culture, as many locals only speak Vietnamese or limited English.
 Additionally, the cultural norms in Vietnam can be quite different from those in their home countries, which can cause confusion and frustration among expats.
 Vietnam's system of etiquette and propriety can also be confusing and hard to understand, with some topics being considered taboo even among close friends.
-Many expats are also unfamiliar with the local food, and while most can find family-style restaurants to provide familiar international food, trying local dishes can be difficult if one doesn't know what dishes contain," said another expat in Vietnam.
+Many expats are also unfamiliar with the local food, and while most can find family-style restaurants to provide familiar international food, trying local dishes can be difficult if one doesn't know what dishes contain," mentioned another expat when asked about moving to Vietnam.

 Get Quote